-The Group's contractual capital commitments at December 31, 2022, amounted to TUSD 8 928 mostly relating to development of Malutka license (31 December 2021: TUSD 3 695 mostly relating to technical modernisation of Yubileyniy processing plant and development of Malutka license).
+The Group's contractual capital commitments at December 31, 2023, amounted to TUSD 17,148 mostly relating to technical modernisation of Yubileyniy processing plant and development of Malyutka license (31 December 2022: TUSD 8 928).

 License compliance and commitments

 The Group is subject to periodic reviews of its activities by local regulatory authorities regarding the requirements of its licenses.
 Management of the Group entities agrees with local regulatory authorities remedial actions necessary to resolve any findings resulting from these reviews.
 Non-compliance with the terms of a particular license could result in penalties, fines or license limitations, suspension or revocation.
 The Group's management believes that any non-compliance with license terms that the Group may have in the future will be resolved through negotiations or proposed amendments without material effect on the consolidated financial positions or the operating results of the Group.